kabilankb/so101_bench_quickstart/README.md

 ### Downloading

-If you have a hosted assets archive (e.g. on a Hugging Face dataset repo such as `5hadytru/so101_bench_assets`), download and extract it into the assets directory:
+Download and extract into the assets directory:

 ```bash
 huggingface-cli download 5hadytru/so101_bench_assets so101_bench_usd_assets.tar.gz \